-We have audited the consolidated financial statements of AMCO - Asset Management Company S.p.A. and subsidiaries (the "AMCO Group"), which comprise the consolidated balance sheet as at December 31, 2023, the consolidated income statement, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended and the related notes to the accounts including material accounting policy information.
+We have audited the financial statements of AMCO - Asset Management Company S.p.A. (the "Company" or "AMCO"), which comprise the balance sheet as at December 31, 2023, the income statement, the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended and the related notes to the accounts including material accounting policy information.

-In our opinion, the accompanying consolidated financial statements give a true and fair view of the consolidated financial position of the Group as at December 31, 2023, and of its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union, the requirements of national regulations issued pursuant to art.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company as at December 31, 2023, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union, the requirements of national regulations issued pursuant to art.
 9 of Italian Legislative Decree no. 38/05 and to art.
 43 of Italian Legislative Decree no. 136/15.